nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 >[!NOTE]
 >*SessionThresholdPerCPU* doesn't restrict the number of sessions on the VM.
 This parameter only determines when new VMs need to be started to load-balance the connections.
 To restrict the number of sessions, you need to follow the instructions [Update-AzWvdHostPool](configure-host-pool-load-balancing.md#configure-breadth-first-load-balancing) to configure the *MaxSessionLimit* parameter accordingly.

 During the off-peak usage time, the job determines how many session host VMs should be shut down based on the *MinimumNumberOfRDSH* parameter.
-If you set the *LimitSecondsToForceLogOffUser* parameter to a non-zero positive value, the job will notify any currently signed in users to save their work, wait the configured amount of time, and then force the users to sign out.
+If you set the *LimitSecondsToForceLogOffUser* parameter to a non-zero positive value, the job will set the session host VMs to drain mode to prevent new sessions from connecting to the hosts.
+It will then notify any currently signed in users to save their work, wait the configured amount of time, and then force the users to sign out.
 Once all user sessions on the session host VM have been signed out, the job will shut down the VM.
-The job will set the session host VMs to drain mode to prevent new sessions from connecting to the hosts before the shutdown.
+After the VM is shut down, the job will reset its session host drain mode.

+>[!NOTE]
+>If you manually set the session host VM to drain mode, the session host VM will not be managed by the job.
+If the session host VM is running and set to drain mode, it will be treated as unavailable and so the job may start additional VMs to handle the load.

 If you set the *LimitSecondsToForceLogOffUser* parameter to zero, the job will allow the session configuration setting in specified group policies to handle signing off user sessions.
 To see these group policies, go to **Computer Configuration** > **Policies** > **Administrative Templates** > **Windows Components** > **Remotes Desktop Services** > **Remote Desktop Session Host** > **Session Time Limits GPOs**.
 If there are any active sessions on a session host VM, the job will leave the session host VM running.
 If there are no active sessions i.e only after all sessions are logged off, the job will shut down the session host VM.

+During any time, the job also takes host pool's *MaxSessionLimit* into account to determine if the current number of sessions is more than 90% of the maximum capacity.
+If it is, the job will start additional session host VMs.

 The job runs periodically based on a set recurrence interval.
 You can change this interval based on the size of your Windows Virtual Desktop environment, but remember that starting and shutting down VMs can take some time, so remember to account for the delay.
 We recommend setting the recurrence interval to every 15 minutes.